A Week In Banff National Park

 You’ve had a busy first few days in Banff National Park, and every vacation deserves some pampering time.
 So take the time to sleep in and order in-room dining.
 Sip that fresh coffee and watch the views from your room.
 It’s a great way to greet the day!

-Keeping pampering and wellness in mind – this afternoon is the perfect time to hit Banff’s best spa – The Willow Stream Spa is home to amazing spa treatments, a nail salon and mineral pools and hot tubs (please note some might be closed at this time due to Covid restrictions).
+Keeping pampering and wellness in mind – this afternoon is the perfect time to hit Banff’s best spa – The Fairmont Spa is home to amazing spa treatments, a nail salon and mineral pools and hot tubs.
 Book a treatment here!

 We’ve heard of saving the best for last, but we couldn’t keep it to ourselves any longer!
 Fairmont Banff Springs’s newest addition, the 360 Dome, is home to 3 outstanding culinary experiences and views.
 Still, if we had to recommend just one dining experience in the dome, it’s the dinner experience.
 This 5-course meal is a decadent example of amazing dining at the hotel – truly above and beyond the standard ‘hotel dining.’
 Click here to reserve your dome experience.